SAP-samples/btp-terraform-samples/released/subaccount_dev_setup_example1/README.md

 The setup comprises the following resources:

-- Creation of one subaccount in accordance to naming convention
+- Creation of an SAP BTP subaccount according to the naming convention defined in the variables.tf file
-- Creation of a Cloud Foundry environment within the subaccount in accordance to naming convention
+- Creation of a Cloud Foundry environment within the subaccount in according to the naming convention defined in the variables.tf file
-- Creation of entitlement for "Alert Notification" service in the subaccount
+- Creation of entitlement for the "Alert Notification" service in the subaccount